thephpleague/url/4.0/components/host.md

 - the host is lowercased;
 - the bracket are added if you are instantiating a IPV6 Host;
-- the host is encoded using the punycode algorithm to take into account <abbr title="Internationalized Domain Name">IDN</abbr>;

 ~~~php
 use League\Uri\Host;